JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 - [ ] [Java Sockets 3 of 3](https://www.youtube.com/watch?v=mJG1DManmLc)
 - [ ] [Exerise: create a chat program.
 Allow to clients to communicate through a server]

-Now you should have the basic skills toc reate applications.
+Now you should have the basic skills to create applications.
 If you want to prepare thoroughly for the interview I suggest you also watch and read the following tutorials.
 Try to create small programs to improve your understanding.
 It is not necessary to have 2 computers but it is recommended to try

 ##### Basics of Internet, OSI model
 - [ ] [TCP/IP and the OSI Model Explained!](https://www.youtube.com/watch?v=e5DEVa9eSN0)